|

 comfortable.
 There is so much information that needs to be taken

 into consideration before buying a cage.
-The budgie needs to feel
+The budgie needs to

-attentive to your birds needs and keeping up on new material
+Being attentive to your birds needs and keeping up on new material

 regarding the purchase of bird cages or other general bird